 The Six Swans has been re-made in one way or another several other times. i.e. Daughter of the Forest (a detailed retelling of this story in a medieval Celtic setting).
-There's also Ann Hunter's Moonlight (a retelling set in an alternate Medieval Ireland), an episode of the Japanese series Grimm's Fairy Tale Classics, the animated anime movie Sekai Meisaku Dōwa: Hakuchou no Õji (The Wild Swans: The Princess of the Swans) (which mixes elements of both this and Andersen's versions), etc. Depending on the translation, there is also another version known as "The Twelve Brothers", which expands the total number of siblings up to 13 including the princess.
+There's also Ann Hunter's Moonlight (a retelling set in an alternate Medieval Ireland), an episode of the Japanese series Grimm's Fairy Tale Classics, the 1977 Toei animated anime movie Sekai Meisaku Dōwa: Hakuchou no Õji (World Fairy Tale: The Swan Princes) (which mixes elements of both this and Andersen's versions), etc. Depending on the translation, there is also another version known as "The Twelve Brothers", which expands the total number of siblings up to 13 including the princess.

 The Six Swans contains examples of the following tropes:

 - Adapted Out: In Grimm's Fairy Tale Classics, the evil mother-in-law and two of the protagonist's babies are written out of the story and the Wicked Stepmother takes the role of the mother-in-law.
-The stepmother's Wicked Witch mom remains in the story itself, however.
+The Toei film adaptation also lacks the protagonist's babies.
+The stepmother's Wicked Witch mom remains in the story itself for both versions, however.

-- Baleful Polymorph: Six young boys are unwillingly turned into swans via cursed shirts/capes.
+- Animorphism: Six young boys are unwillingly turned into swans via cursed shirts/capes.

-- Big Brother Instinct: A gender-flipped: the sister (also said to be the youngest of all the royal kids) is the one who puts 'self through Hell to save her big brothers.
+- Big Brother Instinct: A gender-flipped take: the sister (also said to be the youngest of all the royal kids) is the one who puts herself through Hell to save her big brothers.
 They return the favor by playing the trope straight to save her when she's about to be executed.